tenzir/tenzir/web/docs/understand-vast/query-language/operators/summarize.md

   nil.
 If the values are lists, operates on the all values inside the lists rather than the lists themselves.
 - `sample`: Takes the first of all grouped values that is not nil.
+- `count`: Counts all grouped values that are not nil.

 ## Example